Massachusetts Probate, Estate & Trust Administration Attorney

 How does probate work?

-There can be terrific grief and pain at the loss of a loved one.
-Beyond grief and pain, when you add external stresses to the equation you can have a disaster on your hands in very short order.
+Losing a loved one is painful enough.
+Beyond the natural grief and pain, however, when you add external stresses of probate to the equation, you can have a disaster on your hands.

-The fundamental duties of a personal representative (also known as an “executor,” if male, or an “executrix,” if female) of an estate are the same as those of a trustee–protecting the assets and interests of the beneficiaries.
-One way to protect those assets and interests and, at the same time, help the probate process go smoothly, is to have all of your ducks in a row and prepare for court as best you can.
+The fundamental duties of a personal representative (also known under the old terminology as an “executor” or “executrix”) of an estate are the same as those of a trustee–protecting the assets and interests of the beneficiaries.
+One way to protect those assets and interests and, at the same time, help the probate process go smoothly, is to have your plan in place.

 What should I know about the probate process?